NativeScript/docs-v7/getting-started/chapter-2.md

 - The [Dock Layout](https://docs.nativescript.org/ApiReference/ui/layouts/dock-layout/HOW-TO.html) is useful for placing UI elements at the outer edges of your app.
 For example, a container docked at the bottom of the screen would be a good location for an ad.
 - The [Grid Layout](https://docs.nativescript.org/ApiReference/ui/layouts/grid-layout/HOW-TO.html) lets you divide your interface into a series of rows and columns, much like a `<table>` in HTML markup.
 - The [Stack Layout](https://docs.nativescript.org/ApiReference/ui/layouts/stack-layout/HOW-TO.html) lets you stack child UI components either vertically or horizontally.
-- The [Wrap Layout](https://docs.nativescript.org/ApiReference/ui/layouts/wrap-layout/HOW-TO.html) allows child UI components to flow from one row or column to the next when space is filled.
+- The [Wrap Layout](https://docs.nativescript.org/ApiReference/ui/layouts/wrap-layout/HOW-TO.html) lets child UI components flow from one row or column to the next when space is filled.

+> **TIP**:
+> * For an introduction to the other NativeScript layout elements, check out Jen Looper's article on [demystifying NativeScript layouts](https://www.nativescript.org/blog/demystifying-nativescript-layouts).
+> * Refer to the NativeScript docs for a [more detailed look at how NativeScript layouts work](http://docs.nativescript.org/layouts) and the various things you can do to configure them.

 For your login screen, all you need is a simple `<StackLayout>` to stack the UI components on top of each other.
 In later sections, you'll use some of the more advanced layouts.